olivier-josue/Microscopy-Image-Synthesis-SIPLab/README.md

 <br><br><br><br><br><br><br><br><br>

 ## Metrics used
-The graphs of the training process were displayed in [Weights & Biases](https://wandb.ai/olivier-j/Agrupaci%C3%B3n%20de%201,%202%20y%204?workspace=user-olivier-j "Weights \& Biases") and the fidelity of the generated images using confusion matrices and perceptual realism, respectively.
+The graphs of the training process are displayed in [Weights & Biases](https://wandb.ai/olivier-j/Agrupaci%C3%B3n%20de%201,%202%20y%204?workspace=user-olivier-j "Weights \& Biases") and the fidelity of the generated images using confusion matrices and perceptual realism, respectively.

 ## About code
 The code was written by [Jun-Yan Zhu](https://github.com/junyanz) and [Taesung Park](https://github.com/taesung), and supported by [Tongzhou Wang](https://ssnl.github.io/).